Hell in a Cell (2021): Impact of the COVID-19 pandemic

 As a result of the COVID-19 pandemic that began affecting the industry in mid-March 2020, WWE had to present the majority of its programming from a behind closed doors set.
-Initially, Raw and SmackDown's television shows and PPVs were done at the WWE Performance Center in Orlando, Florida.
+Initially, Raw and SmackDown's shows were done at the WWE Performance Center in Orlando, Florida.
 A limited number of Performance Center trainees and friends and family members of the wrestlers were later utilized to serve as the live audience.
 In late August, these programs were moved to a bio-secure bubble called the WWE ThunderDome.
 The select live audience was no longer utilized as the bubble allowed fans to attend the events virtually for free and be seen on the nearly 1,000 LED boards within the arena.
 Additionally, the ThunderDome utilized various special effects to further enhance wrestlers' entrances, and arena audio was mixed with that of the chants from the virtual fans.
 After being hosted at Orlando's Amway Center and Tropicana Field in St. Petersburg, Florida, the ThunderDome was relocated to the Yuengling Center in Tampa, Florida in April 2021.

-On May 21, WWE announced that they would be leaving the ThunderDome and returning to live touring in mid-July, thus Hell in a Cell was the final pay-per-view to be presented from the ThunderDome, and subsequently, the final pay-per-view in WWE's residency at the Yuengling Center.
-Additionally, the 2021 event made Hell in a Cell the only PPV to be held twice in the ThunderDome.
+On May 21, WWE announced that they would be leaving the ThunderDome and returning to live touring in mid-July, thus Hell in a Cell was WWE's final PPV and livestreaming event to be presented from the ThunderDome, and subsequently the final such event in WWE's residency at the Yuengling Center.
+Additionally, the 2021 event made Hell in a Cell the only PPV and livestreaming event to be held twice in the ThunderDome, after the 2020 event was produced from its original location of Orlando's Amway Center.